MfrankUg/Coffee-Storage-TDMS/README.md

 # TDMS dashboard and IOT
-Project deployed and you can try it out https://tdmsfinal.vercel.app/
+Project deployed and you can try it out 🤗. https://tdmsfinal.vercel.app/

-# ☕ Coffee Storage TDMS - Temperature & Dust Monitoring System
+#  TDMS - Temperature & Dust Monitoring System for ☕ Coffee Storage
 A smart environmental monitoring and analytics dashboard built for coffee warehouses to maintain optimal storage conditions using real-time IoT data and AI-powered predictions.

 ---